yanlynnnnn/tp/docs/UserGuide.md

 #### 4.6.2.
 View appointments schedule `schedule`

 You can use this command to view your weekly appointments schedule.
+When Homerce is first booted up, `schedule` will show the appointments scheduled for the current week based on system date.
+As you navigate to other weeks, the week is remembered by Homerce and using `schedule` will show you the schedule of appointments belonging to the remembered week.

 Format : `schedule [dt/DATE]`